Emirhan-Denizyol/Emirhan-Denizyol/README.md

   - 👋 Hi, I’m @Emirhan-Denizyol
 - 👀 I’m interested in ..
- 🌱 I’m currently learnin JAVA ve  yapay zeka
+ 🌱 I’m currently learnin JAVA ve AI.
 - 💞️ I’m looking to collaborate on ...
  📫 How to reach me ..Gmail : emirhandenizyol37@gmail.com